 Tummy tuck scar placement is truly an art.
 Visible tummy tuck scars draw attention away from your nice, flat tummy.
 The scar should be carefully hidden in the bikini line where it can’t be seen.
 The trouble is, changing swimsuit and underwear styles make scar planning difficult.

 This article covers everything you need to know about tummy tuck scar placement.
-From choosing the best tummy tuck technique to careful scar planning, all factors will be considered.
+From choosing a tummy tuck technique to careful scar planning, all factors will be considered.
 We will also discuss popular swimwear and underwear styles, as this is very important to scar placement.

 Getting a good tummy tuck scar